TheLux83/100-days-of-code/log.md

 **Thoughts:** Not much done today.
 Only had an hour and I wanted to use this hour to read a good tutorial about forms in Django.
 I hope that I'll create the edit page tomorrow and maybe update the creation forms, too.

+### Day 35: March 12, 2020

+**Today's Progress**: Created and edited my Django Forms to use the newly learned class based forms

+**Thoughts:** As written yesterdaz, I found a new way to create Django Forms with class based forms from [this turorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Forms).
+Today I created these forms and edited my old forms.
+I learned a lot from that and now I have working forms for new elements, editing elements and deleting elements.

+### Day 36: March 15, 2020

+**Today's Progress**: Coded Arguments for my weekend project, my 'Passphrase Generator'.

+**Thoughts:** I've searched for a way to read arguments one types into my passphrase generator and stumbled upon argparse.
+After reading [the tutorial](https://docs.python.org/3/howto/argparse.html#id1), I've coded most of my arguments today.